GDSimpson3/NRiP-V1/readme.md

 3) From X1, find it's tangent line and it's X axis intersection and call it X2
 4) So on so fourth till it converges to the root

+Now it does the same thing programatically with the newton Raphson iteration formula.

 Newton-Raphson Iteration formula: `XnPlus1 = Xn - (f(Xn) / f'(Xn))`

 <h1 align='center'>MODULES</h1>

+# Core

+## MainRecursion

+I: `Polynomial:list[list[str]], xn:int, DPAcuraccy:int`

+O: `int`

+Starts with the first iteration and does the next, it compares if the latest iteration is same (to n d.p.) as the previous one. if not, it does another and keeps on checking

 # Base